 Rule 114E of the Income Tax Rules of 1962 states that the following entities (organisations/individuals) should file their Annual Information Returns every financial year.

-- Banking companies which adhere to the provisions of the Banking Regulation Act of 1949 or those who find a mention in Section 51 of the aforementioned Act.
+- Banking companies that adhere to the provisions of the Banking Regulation Act of 1949 or those who find a mention in Section 51 of the aforementioned Act.
 They should file AIR if they maintain aggregate cash deposits of Rs 10 lakh or more in the savings account of an individual.

 - Companies which issue public shares.
 AIR should be filed if they receive an amount equal to or greater than Rs 1 lakh from a person who purchases shares from them.